PsuAstro528/lab7-start/README.md

 #### Step-by-step Instructions:

 In this exercise, we'll perform the same calculations as in [exercise 2 of lab 6](https://github.com/PsuAstro528/lab5-start/blob/master/ex2.ipynb).
-However, instead of using a multi-core workstation, we will [run the calculations on the ICS ACI-B cluster](https://ics.psu.edu/computing-services/ics-aci-user-guide/#07-00-running-jobs-on-aci-b) using a distributed memory model.
+However, instead of using a multi-core workstation, we will [run the calculations on the ICDS Roar cluster's  ACI-b nodes](https://ics.psu.edu/computing-services/ics-aci-user-guide/#07-00-running-jobs-on-aci-b) using a distributed memory model.

 You're welcome to inspect or even run the [ex2.ipynb notebook](ex2.ipynb) one cell at a time to see how it works.
 However, the main point of this lab is to see how to run such a calculation in parallel over multiple processor cores that are not necessarily on the same processor.
 (Then, you'll compare the performance depending on whether the processors assigned are on the same node or different nodes.)